glowform/reproducible-research/Assignments/RR_assignment_4.md

 **Don't start with any of the standard files!** You will then initiate a repository without a commit history (avoidng a conflict of two unrelated commit histories).

-Copy the clone URL.

-At your bare repository, click the green code button and copy the HTTPS URL.
+Copy the clone URL: at your bare repository, click the green code button and copy the HTTPS URL.

 Set up a connection with the remote repository.